-While a Professional-Engineer is expected to be able to demonstrate his/her-competence inall of the areas-listed, the depth and extent will vary with the nature and requirements of his/her-experience. ¶
+While a Professional-Engineer is expected to be able to demonstrate his/her-competence inall of the areas-listed, the depth and extent will vary with the nature and requirements of his/her-experience. ¶ wer, you need to demonstrate an understanding of, and familiarity with, the key aspond to etence in-all-areas as a-minimum-requirement while demonstrating higher-level of competence in those areas which are critical to your role.
+Overall, you need to depress an approximate analysis and approximate an appr

 Hence you are expected to demonstrate a degree of competence in each area at a levelwhich is consistent with your actual specific role/s.
-You may have a higher level of ompetence in some areas than others, and possibly the levels may be quite limited in certainless if
+You may have a higher level of empetence in some areas than others, and possibly the levels may be quite limited in certain-